bevywise-networks/mqttroute-elasticsearch-connector/README.md

 # mqttroute-elasticsearch-connector

-The Connector to store the received events and commands published from the MQTTRoute - mqtt broker to the ElasticSearch backend.
+This plugin connects MQTTRoute with the ElasticSearch to store received payload info into ElasticSearch for further analysis and Visualization.

+# MQTTRoute

+MQTTRoute is a powerful and high performance MQTTBroker that enables communication between various MQTT Devices and MQTT Sensors.
+MQTTRoute has FREE and affordable premium versions.

 # configure and setup mqttroute-elasticsearch-connector
 	1. open plugin.conf and configure the hostname and port no.